 Last month was chaotic and it hit me hard.
 We experienced some major changes as a family which combined with the busyness of the month, put an emotionally strain on me.
 Unfortunately, I allowed it to affect my attitude knowing all too well that the red flags were there.
 I had a nasty attitude, I felt physically sick, and I complained about everything.
 I eventually pulled myself together, but by then I had already done some damage.

 Why am I sharing this?
 Because motherhood is not easy.
 No one ever wants to share the bad days.
 But the reality is that it happens and it’s part of our journey.
 However, there are definitely signs leading up to a burnout and we know when it’s about to happen.
 So today I want to share ways we can prevent getting to the breaking point.

 How Moms Can Avoid Burnout

 This is my downfall because I’m introverted and tend to shut others out when I’m feeling stressed.
 Bad idea.
 You can’t bottle up those feelings because you will eventually burst and it won’t be pretty (speaking from experience).
 Let your family know you need help, communicate with your spouse and/or a friend that can provide a listening ear.
 Read the word, pray and write in a journal where you can release your frustrations.
-I find that letting it all out helps me avoid burnout.
+I find that letting it all out helps me avoid reaching the breaking point.

 Say NO generously

 Learn to say no without guilt.
 I’m a people pleaser and tend to take on more work than I should because I hate saying no. Although it took some time, I’ve learned to say no generously without feeling guilty about it.
 Now when I’m asked to do something, I take my time before responding.
 If my plate is full and it won’t bring me any value, I simply say no. There’s no reason for us to feel like we have to do it all.
 Leave margin in your schedule to unwind each day and take a time out for yourself.
 Even 30-minutes to myself with a good book and coffee can do wonders for my attitude.